Pratham2405/Vina_Docking_Protocol/README.md

     - Should preferably have interaction with the ligand.
     - Should be bulky enough to have an effect on binding affinity values(Gly, Ala etc. are too small to have a difference even if assigned rotatable bonds)
 - Prepare a `flex_residues.pdbqt` which has the side chain coordinates of the flexible residues to be chosen.
 Simply copy-paste the lines of the side chains and take special care of the exact spaces in between each column.
 Usually the flexible residue file has the last column(T) differently-spaced from the original protein file.
 Just adjust the last column by adding two spaces before it.
 - Remove the backbone atoms of that residue from the rigid protein `.pdbqt` file.
+Add a `TER` tag in place of the residue lines.
 - Assigning which bonds to treat as rotatable is also important.
-Go through the working examples (`Flex_examples.pdbqt`)to know how to assign them.
+Go through the working examples (`Flex_example.pdbqt`)to know how to assign them.
+- Add an additional line in the config file `flex = 6M9W_flex.pdbqt`.
 ### Ligand Preparation

 You can download the drugs of your particular interest from the Drugbank database using various filters available on their website.
 In this tutorial, we will be carrying out drug repurposing using a library of all approved drugs, `Drugbank_3D.sdf`.
 As you will find when you view this file in any text editor, this is a single SDF file which has 3D coordinates of all molecules along with loads of other data like IC50, SMILES Representation, Common Name, physiological parameters etc. separated by a `$$$$` line.
 This means we have to split this file into individual SDF files.
 To do so, copy the below written snippet of code from `Obabel_prep.sh` and run the following command in the directory where you want to store your split SDF files: